appcircleio/appcircle-docusaurus/docs/troubleshooting-faq/common-issues.md

 - In the Ruby code, you can add the required codes to the end of the `xcodebuild` command.

 :::caution
-Before running the script.
-Some variables must be changed and added new variables in custom script first.
+Before running the script, some variables must be changed, and new variables must be added to the custom script.
 :::

-First this global variable line should be changed like this in global variables.
+First, the `output_path` global variable should be changed like below in global variables.

 ```ruby
 ...